Juniper CN2 introduces segmentation and isolation into Kubernetes using Virtual Networks and Virtual Network Routers.

 Workloads within the same virtual network share the same Routing Instances and route-targets and are naturally connected.
 However, when workloads are created in different VNs, route-target import and export actions are required to allow workloads to communicate with one another.
 When many VNs need to interconnect, such as in a mesh of routing instances, this can introduce an increased setup time and management burden of the resources within the system.
 Virtual Network Routers come to rescue this situation.

-establishing and managing connections between Virtual Networks.
+A Virtual Network Router or VNR is a construct introduced in CN2 to simplify establishing and managing connections between Virtual Networks.
 Like Virtual Network, a VNR has a default Routing Instance and Route-Target.

 In contrast to the typical route-target approach of interconnecting all routing instances to each other, a VNR establishes a connection between two or more VNs by importing and exporting the VNR’s RT to the connected Virtual Networks.

-To include VNs in a VNR, Kubernetes label selectors are used to identify virtual networks to interconnect
+To include VNs in a VNR, Kubernetes label selectors are used to identify virtual networks to interconnect.

 When a VNR is created with a label selector “vn: test” the VNR’s RT will be shared with the routing instances within the namespace that also have the label “vn: test” establishing the connection between them.